 Graduate Assistant Hiring and Onboarding

 These procedures were developed to assist academic departments with hiring and onboarding graduate assistants.
-Please contact The Graduate Studies office with any questions.
+Please contact The Graduate Admissions office with any questions.

 Graduate Assistantships: Hiring Steps